 A proposed solution to the excessive and harmful waste issue is to burn it and turn it into biofuel gas.
 This would provide energy as a byproduct of pork production, and allow facilities to run off of their own waste.
 However, biofuel gases made from pig farm waste would emit methane, carbon dioxide, and harmful contaminants into the atmosphere, also contributing to climate change, as well as the already prevalent pollution and health problems these establishments create.
 Suffice to say, this approach wouldn’t “solve” anything.

 Pig farms in NC also use between 6 and 10 million gallons of water daily, amounting to anywhere from 10-20% of all agricultural water use in the state annually.
 A lot of this water is used for the animals to drink, to clean them and cool them off, and to maintain facility “sanitation.”
 This is not to mention the massive amounts of water it takes to grow feed for them.
 Due to this, it can take up to almost 600 gallons of water to produce one pound of pork.

 Even excluding the animal cruelty aspect of these facilities, it is evident that they’re just plain terrible for the surrounding communities and environment.
 Water is used in amounts of high excess, pollution and contamination run rampant, climate change is worsened, and sickness spreads due to their existence.
 Take caution, dear consumer.
-Eat locally, sustainably raised meat/dairy when you desire it.
-But otherwise a plant based diet is the way to go!
+Eat locally, sustainably raised meat/dairy if possible when you desire it.
+But otherwise a plant based diet is the way to go when accessible!